aidanmelen/terraform-aws-security-group-v2/examples/matrix/README.md

 # Security Group with matrix rules

 Create a security group with matrix rules.
-The matrix supports customer, managed and common rules.
+More specifically, create a matrix of rules for every permutation of rules to source/destination.

 ## Details